• Recipes Index

 Plastic Wrap

-• Cut the lid off the egg cartons, keep the part that the eggs sit in
+• Cut the lid off the egg cartons.
+Keep the part where the eggs sit in.

-• Turn the egg cartons upside down and put them in the 9×13 pan, if needed trim edges a little more to get them to fit.
+• Turn the egg cartons upside down and put them in the 9×13 pan.
+If needed, trim the edges a little more to get them to fit.

 • Cover them with a layer of foil, pressing down so you can see the indents where you will put the finished eggs.